Psychotherapeutic assessment approaches in the diagnostic assessment of ADHD for adults with severe and multiple disadvantage

 Decorative banner

-Our fifth session in this series will be delivered by Lisa Murphy, Chartered Forensic Psychologist and Emma Telling, Assistant Psychologist from Change Grow Live (CGL).
+Our fifth session in this series was delivered by Lisa Murphy, Chartered Forensic Psychologist and Emma Telling, Assistant Psychologist from Change Grow Live (CGL).

-This presentation will help to explore some of the psychological processes and barriers which may be evident for service users with sever and multiple disadvantage (SMD) undertaking diagnostic ADHD assessment.
-Consideration will be given as to how recognising and formulating service users’ experiences within a trauma-informed lens, can help to maximise engagement and associated clinical benefit within assessment.
+The presentation helped to explore some of the psychological processes and barriers which may be evident for service users with sever and multiple disadvantage (SMD) undertaking diagnostic ADHD assessment.
+Consideration was given as to how recognising and formulating service users’ experiences within a trauma-informed lens, can help to maximise engagement and associated clinical benefit within assessment.

-The presentation will outline the development of the Change Grow live (CGL) Nottinghamshire ADHD Assessment Pathway as an extended psychotherapeutic assessment process for service users with more intensive psychological needs.
-Reference will be made to the trauma-informed concepts of safety and stabilisation as potential anchors in the framework for diagnostic assessment.
+The presentation outlined the development of the Change Grow live (CGL) Nottinghamshire ADHD Assessment Pathway as an extended psychotherapeutic assessment process for service users with more intensive psychological needs.
+It referred to the trauma-informed concepts of safety and stabilisation as potential anchors in the framework for diagnostic assessment.

-A brief overview of ADHD and diagnostic requirements will be shared for anyone who is unfamiliar with this area.
-The presentation will outline some practical strategies and clinical techniques for practitioners; and will share relevant knowledge for anyone with an interest in neurodiversity.
+A brief overview of ADHD and diagnostic requirements were shared for anyone who is unfamiliar with this area.
+The presentation also outlined some practical strategies and clinical techniques for practitioners; and shared relevant knowledge for anyone with an interest in neurodiversity.

 Presenters: